we-are-Joinup/provider-api-doc/source/includes/_validate.md

 # 7. Validates

-These endpoints depend on configuration provider.
+These endpoints depend on the configuration provider.
 These don't make sense if you want to use only [a generic user][server2server] or If you want that we set self-validate email / phone in [Configuration provider][config]

 ## 7.1 Validate email